-If you are among the millions of people who vow to be more active and improve their health in the New Year, you’ve probably considered setting up a home gym or workout room.
+If you are among the millions of people who vow to be more active and improve their health, you’ve probably considered setting up a home gym or workout room.
 But perhaps you’ve been discouraged at the thought of the time and expense it would take to put it all together.
 Fortunately, it doesn’t take a lot of time, money or square footage to put together a functional fitness space in your home.
 Here are five tips to inspire you to create a home workout area you will actually be excited to use.

 Define Your Goals — Having a basic idea of what you’re trying to accomplish, whether it’s losing weight, getting toned, or improving your cardiovascular health, will help you decide how large a space you need and what to put in it.
 For example, if your goal is to get toned and improve flexibility by doing yoga or mat Pilates, you won’t need as much room as if you’re planning on getting a treadmill or other fitness machine on which to do cardio.

 Choose Your Space — You may think you need to devote a full room to creating a home workout area.
 While having a spare room to use is an ideal scenario, it’s far from the only option.
 You can clear a space in the living room or family room, set aside part of a finished basement, or even use a portion of the master bedroom if it’s large enough.
 If you’re creating the workout area in a room that’s often occupied with other family members, use divider screens to create a bit of privacy and block out distractions.
 Whatever space you choose, it’s important to make it an area you will actually enjoy and look forward to spending time in.